 Coming back to the report Understanding the Challenges and Opportunities of Smart Cities, visionary leadership was highlighted as one of the success factors for smart city development.
 The impact of “enlightened” leaders with a long-term vision that commit to the inclusion and collaboration was found very important by the local authorities and professionals from 19 countries that were surveyed.

-In case of Barcelona Smart City, its exceptional change in government guidelines was additionally highlighted.
+In Barcelona Smart City its exceptional change in government guidelines was additionally highlighted.
 We can observe that though other actors participated, the City Council provided explicit direction regarding strategy, programs and projects in the smart-city effort.
-As a result of this visionary leadership and well-coordinated collaborations Barcelona is nowadays viewed worldwide as the quintessential smart city.
+As a result of this visionary leadership and well-coordinated collaborations, Barcelona is nowadays viewed worldwide as the quintessential smart city.